IanLynnEE/pathological-voice-classification/README.md

 ## Reproduction

-The best score on the private test set was achieved by two random forest classifiers with the vocal-tract-area (VTA) estimator [1].
-Default values were used except for parameters listed in `config.py`.
-For convenience, `eval()` and `pickle` were used in the code. **Users are solely responsible for verifying the correctness and safety of the code and arguments.**
+To reproduce the best results, which were achieved by two random forest classifiers with the vocal-tract-area (VTA) estimator [1], follow the instructions below.
+Key model parameters are listed in `config.py`, with `eval()` and `pickle` used in the code. **Users are solely responsible for verifying the correctness and safety of all code and arguments.**

-To reproduce the results, one can run the following commands:

 ```shell
 python3 train_rf.py \